So, how do you feel about China, specifically Beijing?

 Choose One of the Hutongs

 The most distinctive characteristic of Chinese streets is staying at one of the hutongs.
 If you select this option, anticipate witnessing one of the best life adventures ever.
-It will bring the essence of China’s robust culture to see how people enrich their lives in daily routine.
+It will bring the essence of China’s robust culture to see how people enrich their lives in their daily routines.
 Hutongs house vintage markets, local restaurants and pubs, and narrow streets, encouraging tourists to mingle with the well-tuned sense of Chinese lifestyle.
-However, you have to choose hutongs adjacent to sightseeings like Xijiaomin Xiang and Tobacco Pouch Street.
+However, it would help if you chose hutongs adjacent to sightseeing like Xijiaomin Xiang and Tobacco Pouch Street.

 Best Hotels for families: